-The best approach to navigate Surrey is very often driving.
-Coming across a parking spot is easy.
-However, commuting by public transit is challenging in Surrey.
-Nonetheless, there is the Gateway Station, Scott Road Station and Surrey Central Station with access to the Expo Line.
-Commuters can rely on a multitude of rapid transit stations on the Expo Line.
-The city is served by over 50 bus lines, and the nearest bus stop is generally close by.
-Travelling on foot is not very feasible for residents in Surrey because very few daily errands can be run without the use of a vehicle.
-Moving around by bicycle is also occasionally difficult in Surrey because riding is rendered arduous by the typically sloping terrain, and there are a limited number of bike lanes.
+Cars are a very good mode of transportation in Surrey.
+It is very convenient to access a parking spot.
+However, the public transit system in this city is not very convenient.
+Nonetheless, there is the Surrey Central Station, Scott Road Station and King George Station with access to the Expo Line.
+Commuters can depend on a multitude of rapid transit stations on the Expo Line.
+The city is connected by over 50 bus lines, and it is convenient to reach a nearby bus stop from most properties.
+Walking is not especially practical for house buyers in Surrey because few day-to-day needs can be met on foot.
+Getting around by bicycle is also sometimes challenging in Surrey as riding is rendered arduous by the often steep topography, and there are a limited number of bike lanes.

 In Surrey, roughly one third of buildings are single detached homes, and the rest are mainly small apartment buildings, duplexes, and townhouses.
 This city is primarily composed of three bedroom and four or more bedroom homes.
 About 70% of the population of this city own their home while renters make up the remainder.
 Roughly one third of homes in this city were constructed after the year 2000, while the majority of the remaining buildings were built in the 1960s and the 1980s.